 In the sampling method, we simply generate sample_num permutations, each of which represents a tour, and return the permutation which has observed to have the shortest length.
 Since, except for small problems, there are typically an enormous number of possible tours, this method is unlikely to produce optimal results, but it may give some idea of the range of length of typical tours.

-The computer code and data files described and made available on this web page are distributed under the MIT license
+The information on this web page is distributed under the MIT license.

-tsp_random is available in a MATLAB version.
+tsp_random is available in a MATLAB version and an Octave version and a Python version.

 cities, a MATLAB code which handles various problems associated with a set of "cities" on a map.